Cashflow Analysis

 How to Use

-- Open a converted project and click the Analyze tab, then Cashflow Analysis.
+- Open a converted bank or credit-card project and open the Advanced Analysis section, then the Cashflow Analysis tab.

 - Review the charts: